Datavisualiatie-UGent/project-dv24-7/docs/color.md

 ## Card Color Distribution
 <div>
 We will start by looking at the overall distribution of colors in the game.
 The pie chart below shows how these colors are distributed.
-The main colors, White, Blue, Black, Red, and Green, seem to be represented equally, with multicolored cards being represented less than cards with a single color and cards with no color being the most common category.
+The main colors, White, Blue, Black, Red, and Green, seem to be represented equally, with multicolored cards being represented less than cards with a single color and colorless cards being the most common category.
 </div>

 ```js